|Home | About the Firm | Practice Areas | Resources | Contact|

-Decide what you want your company’s future to be and call Rich Trimber at General Counsel, P.C.for a free consultation and fitness checkup on your company’s operations, stress points, structure, HR Policies and Procedures (strategic HR with training plans) and team needs so you can grow a great business–a living company that can survive and thrive in the future.
+Decide what you want your company’s future to be and call Rich Trimber at General Counsel, P.C.for a consultation and fitness checkup on your company’s operations, stress points, structure, HR Policies and Procedures (strategic HR with training plans) and team needs so you can grow a great business–a living company that can survive and thrive in the future.

 General Counsel P.C. has the expertise, skill and–the real key–unique experience of running companies as C Level Executives that makes a difference when advising our clients on: (i) structuring operations for efficiency and legal protection (which means more value); (ii) administration (not just overhead but value added elements); and (iii) Sales/Marketing (proper incentive based compensation causing the behavior that drives results!).